 Have you ever noticed you are walking to the beat of the music in the grocery store?
 Our brain processes all stimuli, and sound is a powerful one.

 Our brainwaves settle into a calm pattern and our entire body reacts to the change.
-Thankfully, we have the alternative of listening to nature sounds even though we can’t go to the park, and we can experience the benefits of slower heart rate and calmness from the safety of our home.
+Thankfully, we have the alternative of listening to nature sounds even when we can’t go to the park, and we can experience the benefits of slower heart rate and calmness from home.

 Our bodies are engineered to move.
 Physical exercise was once achieved by searching for food, defending our tribe from predators and eking out an existence in an inhospitable environment.